toy/in_threads/README.markdown

 **IMPORTANT**: only the first encountered exception is propagated, so it is recommended to handle exceptions in the block.

-`break` is handled in ruby >= 1.9 and should be handled in jruby [after 9.1.9.0](https://github.com/jruby/jruby/issues/4697).
+`break` is handled in ruby >= 1.9 and should be handled in jruby [9.1 after 9.1.9.0](https://github.com/jruby/jruby/issues/4697) and [9.2 and 9.3 after #7009](https://github.com/jruby/jruby/issues/7009).
 Handling is done in special way: as blocks are run outside of original context, calls to `break` cause `LocalJumpError` which is caught and its result is returned.

 ## Copyright